Read-The-Question/rtq-review/src/pages/md/papers/leicester-high-school-for-girls--11-plus--maths--9999--sample-paper-2.md

 <div class='workings'>
 <div class='working'>

+ABBR: It is really important to use the right units in calculations and convert where required.

 $
 \begin{aligned}
 \text{Meera is taller than Ellie by} &= 1.62 \ \text{m} - 1.39 \ \text{m} \\\\